wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our **[sixth Works Ahead](/archive/2017-worksahead)** took place in May 2017 with two nights in two venues featuring three artists: Tom Cassani + Toni-Dee Paul's double bill at Contact, and Chanje Kunda at STUN Studio at Z-arts… See their [image gallery](/galleries/2017-woah).

-Our **[seventh Works Ahead](/current/2018-worksahead)** takes place in May 2018, with a double bill from Emma Geraghty + Vijay Patel at STUN Studio at Z-arts… Tickets go on-sale in April.
+Our **[seventh Works Ahead](/current/2018-worksahead)** takes place in May 2018, with a double bill from Emma Geraghty + Vijay Patel at STUN Studio at Z-arts; tickets on-sale mid-April.
+Works Ahead is also seed-commissioning Jamal Gerald — being developed in partnership with Transform in Leeds, look out for a low key interaction at Works Ahead 2018.

 [Works Ahead 2018](/current/2018-worksahead) is co-commissioned/co-produced by [hÅb](/hab), <a href="http://contactmcr.com" target="_blank">Contact</a> + <a href="http://stunlive.com" target="_blank">STUN (Sustained Theatre Up North)</a>; supported using public funding by Arts Council England.
 Project Mentor: Peader Kirk
 <a href="http://worksahead.org" target="_blank">WorksAhead.org</a> | <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>